 Avoid contamination of water, foodstuffs, feed or seed.
-For saturated perfluorocarbons:
+For polytetrafluoroethylene (PTFE) and other related fluoropolymers:

-- Fatandard exidation-reduction potentials do not apply to PFCs.
-The materials are unaffected by electrochemical reactions and do not dissociate in aqueous media. ▶ They are essentially already fully oxidised and are unaffected by standard oxidizing agents such as permanganates, chromates, etc. - The only known oxidation takes place only at high temperatures by thermal decomposition. - Likewise, the materials are only reduced under extreme conditions, requiring reducing agents such as elemental sodium - Avoid magnesium, aluminium and their alloys, brass and steel.
+- Standard oxidation-reduction potentials do not apply to PFC's.
+The materials are unaffected by electrochemical reactions and do not dissociate in aqueous media. - ▶ They are essentially already fully oxidised and are unaffected by standard oxidizing agents such as permanganates, chromates, etc. The only known oxidation takes place only at high temperatures by thermal decomposition. - ▶ Likewise, the materials are only reduced under extreme conditions, requiring reducing agents such as elemental sodium Avoid magnesium, aluminium and their alloys, brass and steel. - Avoid storage with strong oxidising agents, tetrafluoroethylene, hexafluoropropylene, perfluoroisobutylene, carbonyl fluoride and hydrogen fluoride.